 Suitability of steel grillage foundation:

-Steel grillage foundations are useful for structures like columns, piers, stanchions subjected to heavy concentrated loads and hence are employed for foundations of the buildings such as theaters, factories, town, halls etc. Timber grillage foundations re usually provided for timber columns subjected to heavy concentrated loads.
-This type of grillage foundation can also be safely used for light buildings where the soil encountered is soft and is permanently water-logged.
+Steel grillage foundations are useful for structures like columns, piers, and stanchions subjected to heavy concentrated loads and hence are employed for foundations of the buildings such as theaters, factories, towns, halls, etc. Timber grillage foundations are usually provided for timber columns subjected to heavy concentrated loads.
+This type of grillage foundation can also be safely used for light buildings where the soil encountered is soft and permanently water-logged.

 3) RAFT FOUNDATION :

-The foundation consisting of a thick R.C.C slab covering the whole area of a mat is known as raft foundation.
+The foundation consisting of a thick R.C.C. slab covering the whole area of a mat is known as a raft foundation.

 Method of construction of Raft Foundation:

-- In Raft Foundation construction the whole area is dug out to the specified depth and 30 cm more wide than the area to be covered.
+- In Raft Foundation construction the whole area is dug out to the specified depth and 30 cm wider than the area to be covered.

-- The bed is compacted and sprinkled over with water.
+- The bed is compacted and sprinkled with water.